UPDATE: This recipe and images were updated on April 14, 2025.

 How to make Sourdough Discard Chocolate Chip Cookies

-Fold in the chocolate chips or chocolate chunks.
+Mix in your chocolate chips or chocolate chunks.

 Expert Baking Tips